saanpritom/django_user_interaction_log/README.rst

 Here the create_log_record() function is taking 3 optional arguments.

 1. request (Which is a Django HttpRequest object.
-If not provide then it’s default value is None)
+If not provide then it's default value is None)

 2. log_detail (A text describing the action performed on that view by the user.
-If not provided then it’s default value is None)
+If not provided then it's default value is None)

 3. log_target (The instance of the page object.
 Suppose the page is showing a Detail view of Books. so the log_target will be the single